MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

    Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All
    ```

 1. Once the installation of the Hyper-V components completes, select **Yes** to restart the operating system.
-Following the restart, sign in back by using the **wvdadmin1** account with the **Pa55w.rd1234** password.
+Following the restart, sign back in with the **wvdadmin1@adatum.com** user name and the password you set when creating this user account.

 #### Task 2: Create an MSIX app attach image